We may receive compensation when you click on links to products from our partners.

 Personal notes are important

-A good LinkedIn profile is not limited to listing professional skills; it is also important that you demonstrate your personal attitude, even if you skip the grade in college.
+A good LinkedIn profile is not limited to listing professional skills; it is also important that you demonstrate your personal attitude, even if you skip a grade in college.
 So just copying a resume and posting it on LinkedIn is a mistake.
 According to Serdula, there are some effective approaches to how to employ personal notes the best:

 - As a rule, first-person referral works best for all types of the page – “I am a PR specialist trusted by the largest companies in Silicon Valley.”